• Guaranteed Philips Quality

 Breastfeeding and pumping

-WIf there’s no time for breastfeeding or the mother needs some rest, breast milk can be pumped and bottle-fed.
-But how often should you pump breast milk?
-If you want to alternate between breastfeeding and pumping, you should make sure that you pump regularly, for example with an electric breast pump, so that the amount of milk is not reduced.
+If there’s no time for breastfeeding or the mother needs some rest, breast milk can be pumped and bottle-fed.
+If you’re wondering ‘How often should I pump breast milk?’
+Or if you want to alternate between breastfeeding and pumping, you should make sure that you pump regularly, for example with an electric breast pump, so that the amount of milk is not reduced.

 However, if you want to switch completely from breastfeeding to bottle feeding, but still want to feed breast milk, you should know about the following advantages and disadvantages.